 Or, maybe it’s the hope that if you keep trying equal pleasure will ultimately come?
 Who knows, that may eventually work since greater sexual equality would lead to less repression and, hopefully, more of everyone getting their needs met.

 Some women do get pleasure in hookups – about 40%.
 But otherwise, I don’t entirely get it.
 If anyone has more insight into this, I’m all ears, as they say.

-Posted on November 18, 2013, in feminism, men, psychology, relationships, sex, sexism, women and tagged feminism, hook up culture, men, psychology, relationships, sex, sexism, women.
+Posted on November 18, 2013, in feminism, men, psychology, relationships, sex and sexuality, sexism, women and tagged feminism, hook up culture, men, psychology, relationships, sex and sexuality, sexism, women.
 Bookmark the permalink.
-55 Comments.
+56 Comments.